freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 1
 ```

 Update the  “Question Text” with your question.
 Update the `Answer 1`, `Answer 2`, and so on with the possible answers.
 Make sure to update the video-solution number with the correct answer number.
 You can add more possible answers using the same format.
-The question and answers can be surrounded with quotation marks.
+The question and answers can be surrounded by quotation marks.

 ### Question examples